PeacefulWhale/CIT-270-BYUI/Week 6/README.md

 So I've got that up and working now...
 I changed nothing but swapped to using the default ports.
 I even had to add those ports to the allowed ports on my Cloud Console.
 So I'm not really sure what was going on, but at least it's not a problem anymore.

 I really should fix my whole redirection thing from HTTP to HTTPS so I don't have to rely off the hardcoded url...

+## Friday

+The class is creating a new VM for the redis-server...
+I'm not sure why we don't just run it on the same VM that we're running the server as...
+I entered class a little bit later, and I'm already running the redis-server on the current VM, so for now I'll just keep it this way.
+If in the future there's a reason for running them on separate VMs I'll set that up quickly.
+For now, I'll just keep going the way I've been going.

+We also have to set up the redis-server to handle being connected to remotely.

+I'll go through and set this up at a later date I guess, even if it makes the project more expensive.